ibm-z-oss-oda/python_ai_toolkit_zos/docs/deployment_best_practices.md

 Installation of the Toolkit using this requirements file is as simple as running the pip command.

 ### The IBM Package Server
-Note that the IBM package server is located at ```downloads.pyaitoolkit.ibm.net```.
+The IBM package server is located at ```downloads.pyaitoolkit.ibm.net```.
 This destination has to be available through the firewall.
 Note that this doesn't have to be exposed to your production machine, but rather to any machine inside your corporate firewall.

 Python packages have a very structured naming format that is used by pip to determine which instance of a package to return for a download or install request.
 This is outlined in the